Surgeon General issues advisory that social media is contributing to youth mental health crisis

 The advisory encouraged children to reach out for help if social media is negatively affecting them, limit the use of electronics at least an hour before bed and to be selective about what personal information they share online.

-Children are also advised to be protective of themselves by tracking how much time they spend online; blocking unwanted contacts and content, and avoiding keeping online harassment a secret.
+Children are also advised to be protective of themselves by tracking how much time they spend online; blocking unwanted contacts and content; and to avoid keeping online harassment a secret.